himynameisdave/eslint-config-himynameisdave/README.md

 ```

-You will need to install more plugins, a [parser](#Parser), and perhaps (optionally) a formatter.
+You will need to install more plugins, a [parser](#Parser), and (optionally) a formatter.
 Read on for more about how to get set up.

 ### Configurations